Showing posts with label Meyer Lansky. Show all posts

 There is more to Cami's past —and present—than the restaurant biz.

-Cami also manages affairs for his friend, Sandi Lansky*, daughter of reputed mobster, gambling kingpin and former Miami resident, Meyer Lansky.
+Cami also mentioned he manages affairs for his friend, Sandi Lansky*, daughter of reputed mobster, gambling kingpin and former Miami resident, Meyer Lansky.
 Cami has served as advisor during the compilation of her memoirs by William Stadium.
 The book, Daughter of the King, was released March, 2014.

-The former restaurateur is currently in discussions with Fox about a TV pilot series, The Twist, and has teamed up with a former colleague to produce an animated musical feature, The Dog Show, a story about a mutt who wins the Westminster Dog Show.
+The former restaurateur said he is currently in discussions with Fox about a TV pilot series, The Twist, and has teamed up with a former colleague to produce an animated musical feature, The Dog Show, a story about a mutt who wins the Westminster Dog Show.

 * Sandra Lansky, daughter of Meyer Lansky wrote a memoir, Daughter of the King, in 2014.